-- LD: OK.
-Jim, so we're starting here [in front of aluminum panels].
+LD: OK.
+Jim, so we're starting here.
 You said that only these two sections are really aluminum, and the rest is kind of a trompe l'oeil effect.
 How about spaghetti?
 It shows up in your work a lot.

-- JR: Spaghetti.
+JR: Spaghetti.

-- LD: Spaghetti.
+LD: Spaghetti.

-- JR: Spaghetti is merely -- I painted it because it's merely -- oh, those are in crimson and yellow.
+JR: Spaghetti is merely -- I painted it because it's merely -- oh, those are in crimson and yellow.
 Two simple colors make that ugly thing, that's from eating a lot of spaghetti.

-- LD: A lot of canned spaghetti?
+LD: A lot of canned spaghetti?
+JR: Some.

-- JR: Some.
 A lot of regular -- well, it's a long story, I don't want to get into it.

-- LD: OK.

-- JR: Because we used to be starving artists.
+LD: OK.
+JR: Because we used to be starving artists.
 So, a group of us, if everyone paid \$0.50, someone would make a ton of spaghetti, and we'd all eat.
-[Laughs] That's partly it.

-- LD: Yeah.
-It's amazing, I mean, the color is amazing, it's amazing too because it's so...

-- JR: It's only two colors, it's yellow and alizarin crimson

-- LD: And then you flipped the colors here?

-- JR: Yeah.

-- LD: How about this one, what's this image?

-- JR: What is it, that's a gulp of air from an underwater swimmer, a gulp of air. - LD: What did it... - JR: And here's an atomic explosion related to just a gulp of air.
-And then the glitter up there is from jukebox paint, so you get all sorts of paint, including fluorescent paint, jukebox paint, and more jukebox, you can't see much. - LD: Where is the other jukebox?
-Down in the silver and gray. - JR: Sort of that gray is really red, yellow, and blue, that makes gray.
-And that's -- the umbrella is like going to an amusement park and seeing an atomic explosion, which people did at that time. - LD: We used to go to viewing sessions. - JR: Yes, they did. - LD: What's the stretched out image underneath? - JR: It's just a blanket, I forget.
-It's a blanket, I forget why. - LD: How about over here?
-You get to this corner, and you have the little girl under a hair dryer. - JR: Yeah, she was just really like the metaphor of the child that moves, or lives the economy, under a hair dryer, which is a metaphor for a pilot's helmet. - LD: Yeah, sure. - JR: She's in a hair dryer.
-And that little girl now is a mother with beautiful daughters.She sent me -- she was a good looking gal, and she had some beautiful daughters too.
+[Laughing] That's partly it.
+LD: Yeah.
+It's amazing, I mean, the color is amazing, it's amazing too because it's SO...
+JR: [20:09] It's only two colors, it's yellow and alizarin crimson LD: And then you flipped the colors here?
+JR: Yeah.
+LD: How about this one, what's this image?
+JR: What is it, that's a gulp of air from an underwater swimmer, a gulp of air.
+LD: What did it...
+JR: And here's an atomic explosion related to just a gulp of air.
+And then the glitter up there is from jukebox paint, so you get all sorts of paint, including fluorescent paint, jukebox paint, and more jukebox, you can't see much.

+LD: Where is the other jukebox?
+Down in the silver and gray.
+JR: Sort of that gray is really red, yellow, and blue, that makes gray.
+And that's -- the umbrella is like going to an amusement park and seeing an atomic explosion, which people did at that time.
+LD: We used to go to viewing sessions.
+JR: Yes, they did.
+LD: What's the stretched out image underneath?
+JR: It's just a blanket, I forget.
+It's a blanket, I forget why.
+LD: How about over here?
+You get to this corner, and you have the little girl under a hair dryer.
+JR: Yeah, she was just really like the metaphor of the child that moves, or lives the economy, under a hair dryer, which is a metaphor for a pilot's helmet.
+LD: Yeah, sure.
+JR: She's in a hair dryer.
+And that little girl now is a mother with beautiful daughters.
+She sent me -- she was a good looking gal, and she had some beautiful daughters too.
 She sent me another envelope, another photo.
+LD: Perfect.
+JR: Yeah.
+LD: Anny [Aviram] told me to ask you what kind of paint you used here in the day glow section.
+Do you remember what kind of paint it was?